chelmertz/chelmertz.github.io/_posts/2011-08-19-21-07-Handling-forgotten-passwords.md

 - Provide a clear "Lost your password?" link at the login page and possibly in the "help section"
 - Let your user provide one thing she surely remembers - her email
 - Send a confirmation mail to the user with a text like
-    > Hi, this is &lt;you&gt;.
-Someone requested a password reset on &lt;your site&gt;.
+    > Hi, this is _you_;.
+Someone requested a password reset on _your site_.
 If that was not you, you can safely ignore this email and nothing will happen.
 	>
-	> If it is you, who requested your password to be reset, click this link &lt;yoursite.com/forgotten/3ttnjwnt32t&gt; to reset it.
+	> If it is you, who requested your password to be reset, click this link _yoursite.com/forgotten/3ttnjwnt32t_ to reset it.

-The "3ttnjwnt32t" string is only mentioned in the letter, you save
+The "3ttnjwnt32t" string is only mentioned in the letter, for a single user.
+You store it temporarily and use it to get the user.

-store encrypted with a hash

-password resets:
+Password resets:

 - request reset
 - allow anybody to send a reset-request-email